Under the Silver Lake

-Some viewers will find flaws.
-A bitter monologue about the homeless is harsh and unnecessary, and occasionally Sam gets Mike Hammer-violent.
-And can a film that indicts everything from phony rock rebellion to the elitist schemes of the ultrarich ever end satisfactorily?
-Still, the ambition here is worth cherishing.
-Mitchell’s movie will either evaporate into nothingness or cohere into something you’ll want to hug for being so wonderfully weird.
+Some viewers will find flaws: A bitter monologue about the homeless is harsh and unnecessary, and occasionally Sam gets Mike Hammer-violent.
+And the cynical ending is worse than a tombstone: Can a film that attempts to indict everything from phony rock rebellion to the elitist schemes of the ultra-rich (and ultimately the audience itself) ever end satisfactorily?
+Still, the ambition of ‘Under the Silver Lake’ is worth cherishing.
+It will either evaporate into nothingness or cohere into something you’ll want to hug for being so wonderfully weird.

 Cast and crew